tillt/ChapterForge/README.md

 - Requires a compiler with C++20 support.
 - Fast-start is on by default.
 - Tests and docs are optional targets (see below).
+- To make AVFoundation surface `extraAttributes[HREF]` consistently, ChapterForge mirrors each URL into both the URL track and the title track sample text; players still show the title normally, while AVFoundation exposes the HREF.

 ### Example output to validate players